-Health benefits of proteins include production and smooth functioning of enzymes and hormones and provide cellular and muscular health.
-It facilitates molecular transportation, cell repair and regeneration and provides mechanical and structural support to the bones and skin.
-Consumption of adequate protein ensures strong immune defense, efficient signaling of nerves and impulses, healthy hair and maintenance of fluid balance in the body.
+Health benefits of proteins include production and smooth functioning of enzymes and hormones and a proper cellular and muscular health.
+They facilitate molecular transportation, cell repair, and regeneration and provide mechanical and structural support to the bones and skin.
+Consumption of adequate protein ensures strong immune defense, efficient signaling of nerves and impulses, healthy hair, and maintenance of fluid balance in the body.
 Protein can also turn into an energy provider when required by the body.

-Proteins are a group of biological compounds which are present in every live cell, organ and tissue of the body.
-It is there in the form of enzymes, antibodies, hormones and much more.
+Proteins are a group of biological compounds which are present in every live cell, organ, and tissue of the body.
+It is there in the form of enzymes, antibodies, hormones, and much more.
 Meaning ‘first’ or ‘of prime importance’ in Greek, proteins participate in every cellular process occurring in the body.
-Proteins are responsible for the formation, regulation, repair and protection of the body of each organism.
-It executes a range of functions within living beings including catalysis of enzymes, DNA replication communication and coordination within the cells, molecular transportation from one location to another.
+They are responsible for the formation, regulation, repair, and protection of the body of each organism.
+They execute a range of functions within living beings including catalysis of enzymes, DNA replication communication, and coordination within the cells, molecular transportation from one location to another.

 Good sources of proteins are not hard to find for both vegetarians and non-vegetarians.
-Vegetarians can choose from nuts, seeds, soy products like tofu, dairy products and legumes including variety of beans such as pinto beans, kidney beans, garbanzo beans, and split peas.
-Meat eaters can choose from eggs, turkey, cooked lean meat and fish.
+Vegetarians can choose from nuts, seeds, soy products like tofu, dairy products, and legumes including a variety of beans such as pinto beans, kidney beans, garbanzo beans, and split peas.
+Meat eaters can choose from eggs, turkey, cooked lean meat, and fish.

 Types of Protein